Board of Directors

 Adaptive Seeds

 Andrew Still began working on organic farms in 2003.
-In 2006, he & his wife, Sarah Kleeger, started The Seed Ambassadors Project to promote seed stewardship locally and internationally through seed swaps, seed saving workshops, and the distribution of rare and heritage varieties of seeds.
+In 2006, he & his wife, Sarah Kleeger, started The Seed Ambassadors Project to promote seed stewardship locally and internationally through seed swaps, seed saving workshops, and the distribution of bio-diverse open-pollinated seeds.
 In 2009 they started Adaptive Seeds, a farm-based seed company, as a way to further distribute the varieties they had collected with The Seed Ambassadors Project.
 Adaptive Seeds offers organic, open-pollinated, diverse and resilient seed varieties for ecologically-minded farmers, gardeners, and seed savers.
 Andrew’s roles at Adaptive Seeds include management of both the seed collection and plant breeding projects.
 Adaptive Seeds is located near Sweet Home, Oregon.

 Past Board Members - Emeritus